-- Tie a high ratio of the pay of our CEO and Named Executive Officers to corporate and individual performance goals.
-For example, for fiscal 2015 approximately 60% of the total compensation opportunity for our CEO was variable performance compensation compared to 17% as guaranteed base salary, or 34% as guaranteed base salary plus retirement contributions. - Require significant stock ownership.
+- ✓ Tie a high percentage of the pay of our CEO and Named Executive Officers to corporate and individual performance goals.
+For example, for fiscal 2016 approximately 55% of the total compensation opportunity for our CEO was variable performance-based compensation compared to 22% in guaranteed base salary, or 43% in guaranteed base salary plus retirement contributions. - Require significant stock ownership.
 We have adopted minimum ownership guidelines for our CEO.
 He is required to retain 50% of the net shares resulting from vesting or exercises of equity awards until he owns Company common stock in an amount equal to three times his base salary.
 Mr. Baur is currently in compliance with the Company's stock ownership guidelines. - Mandate a claw-back policy tied to a compensation program.
 We maintain a "claw-back policy," which would allow us to recover certain incentive compensation based on financial results in the event those results were restated due at least partially to the recipient's fraud or misconduct.
-In addition, this policy will require the recoupment of any compensation as mandated by all applicable laws, rules, and regulations.
+In addition, this policy will require the recoupment of any compensation as mandated by all applicable laws, rules, and regulations. - ✓ Seek our shareholders' input on executive compensation.
+We value our shareholders' input on our executive compensation, and we seek an annual non-binding vote on our executive compensation policies.